Atewe202/LITA-PROJECT-2-Customer-Segmentation-for-a-Subscription-Service/README.md

 ### LITA-PROJECT-2

--Project 2: Customer Segmentation for a Subscription Service
+### Topic:  Customer Segmentation for a Subscription Service

+### Summary of Porject
--Summary: This project involves analyzing customer data for a subscription service to identify segments and trends.
+This project involves analyzing customer data for a subscription service to identify segments and trends.
 Your goal is to understand customer behavior, track subscription types, and identify key trends in cancellations and renewals.
 The final deliverable is a Power BI dashboard that presents your analysis.

-### Summary of Porject
 ### Objectives of the Project
 1. Excel:
  - Analyze customer data using pivot tables to find subscription patterns.